akpatiudo/build-DNS/README.md

 In this lab, we successfully: ✅ Created an A Record (mainframe) and observed its resolution.
 ✅ Examined the DNS cache, changed a record, and flushed the cache.
 ✅ Created a CNAME Record (search → www.google.com) and tested it.

+### The Voyage Of A DNS Request
+- The client initiates the query by typing a domain name into the browser.
+- The query is sent to the resolver.
+- The resolver checks its cache for the domain name.
+- If the domain name is found in the cache, the resolver returns the IP address to the client.
+- If the domain name is not found in the cache, the resolver sends the query to the root server.
+- The root server responds with the IP address of the TLD server.
+- The TLD server responds with the IP address of the authoritative nameserver.
+- The authoritative nameserver looks up the domain name in its host files and returns the IP address to the resolver.
+- The resolver returns the IP address to the client.